 Course Learning Outcomes

-1 Outline the contribution to, and characteristics of, qualitative research in health 2 Demonstrate the capacity to make informed ethical decisions about the conduct of qualitative research 3 Recognise and describe the major theoretical perspectives and principled which inform qualitative research 4 Identify the major research methods used in qualitative research, and critique the advantages and disadvantages of each 5 Demonstrate skills in the practical dimensions of qualitative research, including designing a research activity, conducting interviews and observations, analysing and reporting on qualitative data 6 Analyse key concepts, issues, and dilemmas associated with qualitative research.
+1 Outline characteristics of qualitative research in health 2 Demonstrate the capacity to make informed ethical decisions about the conduct of qualitative research 3 Recognise and describe the major theoretical perspectives and principles which inform qualitative research 4 Identify the major research methods used in qualitative research, and critique the advantages and disadvantages of each 5 Demonstrate skills in the practical dimensions of qualitative research, including designing a research activity, conducting interviews and observations, analysing and reporting on qualitative data 6 Analyse key concepts, issues, and dilemmas associated with qualitative research.
 7 Review and critique qualitative research studies 8 Use terminology for the field of qualitative research correctly and contextually with appropriate referencing 9 Demonstrate ability to work and communicate effectively with others regarding qualitative research

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Deep discipline knowledge

 - informed and infused by cutting edge research, scaffolded throughout their program of studies

 - acquired from personal interaction with research active educators, from year 1

 - accredited or validated against national or international standards (for relevant programs)